 What We Do

-Our mission is to empower individuals with blindness and visual impairment to lead safe, dignified, independent and rewarding lives and to prevent vision loss for adults in Dorchester, Berkeley and Charleston Counties as well as children in Charleston County Title I schools.
+Our mission is to empower individuals with blindness and visual impairment to lead safe, dignified, independent and rewarding lives and to prevent vision loss for adults in Berkeley, Charleston and Dorchester Counties as well as children in Charleston County Title I schools.

 Please enjoy our video and more in-depth program information below.

-Focus on Children is a school-based program serving pre-k, predominantly Head Start and Child Development children in 22 Charleston County schools, 21 of which are Title I. Through Focus on Children, ABVI provides eye screenings to each child during the first 45 days of school.
+Focus on Children is a school-based program serving pre-k, predominantly Head Start and Child Development children in 22 Charleston County schools, 21 of which are Title I. Through Focus on Children, ABVI provides eye screenings to each child in the beginning of the school year.
 Children not passing the screening are offered a free, in-school, full dilated eye exam by an optometrist or ophthalmologist.
 We provide the children needing glasses with free, prescription glasses, delivered to the school within 2-3 weeks following the exam.
 We refer children requiring additional optical attention to local eye care professionals.

 The primary goals of Focus on Children are to restore vision and prevent the incidence of unnecessary vision loss.
 ABVI seeks to lower the number of children in Charleston County whose educational career is negatively impacted by undiagnosed and untreated visual impairments.
 South Carolina does not mandate vision screenings or exams prior to school enrollment, resulting in many children entering school with undetected vision problems.
 Failure to detect and address visual impairments at an early age can cause a negative ripple effect in a child’s educational career.